usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/TESTING.md

 The Inspector XSLT feature set can be tested by generating XSLT and schemas and creating instances (e.g. `valid` and `invalid` instances) from this metaschema, which exercise its feature set.

-### Refresh the XSD
+### Refresh the 'computer model' XSD

 Use a script such as [../mvn-xsd-schema-xsl.sh](../mvn-xsd-schema-xsl.sh) or the XSLT [../nist-metaschema-MAKE-XSD.xsl](../nist-metaschema-MAKE-XSD.xsl) to produce an XSD file for the [testing/computer_metaschema.xml](testing/computer_metaschema.xml).

 This XSD should validate the same set of rules as the Inspector (excluding Metaschema query constraints) and can be used to cross check functionality.
+Note that this XSD is also dynamically generated and might itself have bugs or issues.
+Irrespective of this question, the requirements are that both processes (schema validation and Inspector-XSLT validation) are effectively congruent, compatible and "the same" inasmuch as they detect all the same problems in data.

 A copy of the current-best schema is also here, to be refreshed as necessary): [testing/current/computer_metaschema-xmlschema.xsd](testing/current/computer_metaschema-xmlschema.xsd)

-### Refresh the Computer Inspector XSLT
+### Refresh the 'computer model' Inspector XSLT

 Before testing the Computer Inspector XSLT, the copy kept for testing must be refreshed.